Ericsson/dataplanebook/src/glossary.rst

       Registered non-EAL threads are given higher-numbered, previously unused, lcore ids.

+   Link layer
+      The link layer is the lowest layer in the Internet :term:`protocol suite <Network protocol suite>`.
+It consists of functionality similar to that of the :term:`OSI model <OSI model>` allocates to its :term:`layer 1` and :term:`layer 2`.

+      Ethernet is an example of a link layer.

    Logical core
       A logical core is an entity, usually a piece of hardware, that